aaron-grau/curic/nontech-readings/git.md

 CVS has been around since the 80s and is considered one of the most mature version control systems.
 It was released under the GNU license as free open source software.
 However, there has not been a new version released since May 2008.
 Several factors account for its fall from popularity.
+In CVS, moving or renaming a file, or changing a file connected via a symbolic link does not register as a change; both of these actions are recognized by Git as a change.
-CVS does not include a version update for moving or renaming files, or for symbolic links, commits are not atomic, and branch operations are expensive.
+In addition, commits are not atomic, and branch operations are expensive.

 ### Apache Subversion (SVN)